Image File Types and How to Export Files from Photoshop

 File > Export > Quick Export as PNG.
 PNG is the default.

-However you can change the default by File > Export >Export Preferences where you can set the default format for the Quick Export to be PNG, JPG, GIF, or SVG.
+However you can change the default by File > Export >Export Preferences where you can set the default format for the Quick Export to be PNG, JPG, or GIF.

 For PNG, you can choose among three possibilities